Camillaecalle/UV-Index/README.md

-Used the OpenUV api to make a website that recommends when to wear sunscreen based on your location.
-The api I am fetching from returns the UV index based on longitude and latitude.
+Uses the OpenUV API to make a website that recommends when to wear sunscreen based on your location.
+The API fetched from returns the UV index based on longitude and latitude.
+Following the guidelines this website uses axios, EJS for templating, and follows a structured and organized file format.